johnnynguyenha/Crossy2/README.md

 A machine with  specs to handle Unreal Engine 5's requirements

 # Play the Game
-Load the project into your Unreal Engine 5 editor.
+Load the project into your Unreal Engine 5 editor and run the game.

 # Controls
 W/Up Arrow: Move Forward